kbielefe/advent-of-code/README.md

 # advent-of-code
 For sharing my adventofcode.com solutions

-The runner has been completely revamped for 2020 using Scala.js!
-From sbt, run `~fastOptJS::webpack`.
-I am hoping to add visualizations and debugging information in an easier to digest form than printlns.

-Run `./start-dev-server.sh` start a local web server:

-Run `npm install source-map-support` to get stack traces resolved.

 Add the following as the url for a bookmark to view solving times for each star on a private leaderboard:

 ```javascript